 The new facilities will include gymnasium, treatment rooms and lecture/training rooms for the first team squad and academy players, with grass training pitches and a floodlit 4G artificial surface pitch.
 The new centre will also provide offices for the running of the Club in line with other professional football clubs.

-Nigel Eady left a significant sum of money in his will to be invested for the benefit of STFC and the community.
 We are therefore delighted that this could be used to develop facilities that will be of huge benefit not only to the football club but also to the local community.
 The facilities to be created at Twelve Oaks will be a great asset to Highworth.”Swindon Town Chairman, Lee Power, commented: "

 .Initial discussions have taken place with Highworth Town Council in respect of the project and the Club is hopeful that the local community will support the project.
 It is early days, but the Club is optimistic that the scheme could be developed over the next 24 months if sufficient support is secured

 “We are working closely with the local community.
 We will be developing our proposals in greater detail after further consultation with local people and clubs/organisations over the next few weeks.
 Lee Power added: